 - 1. Verify that the Precise for SQL Server Interpoint extension is installed.
-For more information, see the Precise Installation Guide. - 2.
+For more information, see Installation and Administration. - 2.
 In the Instance list, choose the instance you want to analyze.
 For this example, you are viewing Siebel session data. - 3.
 In the Association area, view Siebel session data for each session in the selected instance and observe to which SQL Server session it is correlated to.